-According to the Bank of Thailand's regulation, the regulatory capital for commercial banks registered in Thailand and based on Internal Rating Based Approach (IRB) consists of Tier 1, Tier 2 capital and adjustment from reserve, whereby Tier 1 capital includes paid-up capital, proceeds from the issuance of non-cumulative preferred stocks and hybrid Tier 1, statutory reserve as well as cumulative profit after appropriation, while Tier 2 capital includes proceeds from issuance of cumulative preferred stocks and subordinated debentures as well as regulatory reserve following the Bank of Thailand's regulation.
+According to the Bank of Thailand's regulation, the regulatory capital for commercial banks registered in Thailand consists of Tier 1 and Tier 2 capital, whereby Tier 1 capital includes paid-up capital, proceeds from the issuance of non-cumulative preferred stocks and hybrid Tier 1, statutory reserve as well as cumulative profit after appropriation, while Tier 2 capital includes proceeds from issuance of cumulative preferred stocks and subordinated debentures as well as regulatory reserve following the Bank of Thailand's regulation.

-For TISCO Bank, Tier 1 capital primarily comprises of paid-up share capital and cumulative profit after appropriation, while Tier 2 capital mostly consists of long-term subordinated debentures issued in 2009.
-Additionally, the deductions from shortage of reserve are also incorporated in both Tier 1 and Tier 2 capital.
+For TISCO, Tier 1 capital primarily comprises of paid-up share capital and cumulative profit after appropriation, while Tier 2 capital mostly consists of long-term subordinated debentures issuance.